-The Certification Page can be used for 5 years starting with Program Year (PY) 2021 before obtaining a new Certification Page.
+The Certification Page can be used for 5 years only if the prior application is paid/extracted starting with Program Year (PY) 2021.
+Agency workers must ensure the Certification Page is eligible before submitting the current Program Year application.
+A new Certification Page must be obtained after the 5th year.

-Example: A customer had a signed Certification Page in PY21, didn't apply in PY22, and now is applying in PY23.
-The worker is able to use the Certification Page from PY21.
+Example 1: A customer had a paid and signed Certification Page in PY21, didn't apply in PY22 or PY23, and now is applying in PY24.
+The worker may use the Certification Page from the paid PY21 application.

-Example: A customer had a signed Certification Page in PY20, but it was not uploaded to the HE+ System.
-The customer is now applying for PY23.
-The agency shall obtain a new Certification Page unless the PY20 signed Certification Page is easily accessible to the agency to upload to the PY23 application.
+Example 2: A customer had a signed Certification Page in PY20, but it was not uploaded to the HE+ System.
+The customer is now applying for PY24.
+The agency shall obtain a new Certification Page and upload to the PY24 application.